ousia/iRaccoonShow/README.md

 <!--- this is so simple stupid that it just works -->

-### `ìraccoonshow`
+### `supershow-generator`

-`ìraccoonshow` should be cleared before it can be released to the public ([read the issue](https://github.com/ousia/iRaccoonShow/issues/1)).
+`supershow-generator` should be cleared before it can be released to the public ([read the issue](https://github.com/ousia/iraccoonshow/issues/1)).

 ## Bugs

+If you find a bug using iRaccoonShow, please [report it](https://github.com/ousia/iRaccoonShow/issues/new).
+I cannot promise I’ll (be able to) fix it.

 Of course, this simple piece of software has bugs.
 I cannot code, so you can [report issues](https://github.com/ousia/iRaccoonShow/issues).
 But if you can contribute code, issues will be fixed earlier.

 Any help is appreciated.

 `swfc` has a bug with latest `lame` version.
-Until this is fixed in SWFTools, the workaround is to provide the .mp3 file to `iraccoonshow`.
+Until this is fixed in [SWFTools](http://www.swftools.org/), the workaround is to provide the .mp3 file to `supershow-generator`.
 One needs to invoke `lame` directly such as in:

-    lame -s 16 -m m -b 32 mypresentation-audio.wav mypresentation-audio.mp3
+    lame -s 16 -m m -b 32 presentation-audio.wav presentation-audio.mp3

 <!-- If you know what you are doing, one could even set `-s 8`.
 But here you are on your own. -->